 2. Indulge your co-workers:

 When expanding your network online, don’t ever forget your major asset – your present workforce.
 Almost all the people at your company can help you in some way or the other during recruiting process.
-Internal recommendations have proven to be an excellent way to get trustworthy and dependable people, and asking your workers to announce job vacancies in their facebook and LinkedIn status updates increases your network to individuals who are not directly associated with your business.
+Internal recommendations have proven to be an excellent way to get trustworthy and dependable people and asking your workers to announce job vacancies in their Facebook and LinkedIn status updates increase your network to individuals who are not directly associated with your business.
 For few companies, like Google, it is the primary resource to find worthy candidates.

 3. Treat others as you’d like to be treated:

 As you expand your network online, help other people whenever you can.
-There might be a connection that is eager to fill a vacancy or perhaps seeking opinion in your area of proficiency, and you are capable to give significant help, go ahead and make that endeavour.
+There might be a connection that is eager to fill a vacancy or perhaps seeking an opinion in your area of proficiency, and you are capable of giving significant help, go ahead and make that endeavor.
 Accomplish more than simply posting employments – build your image of an appropriate source and you are bound to get wholehearted help in times of need.
 Through it all, remain professional and courteous.
 Bad reviews for your company can reach to millions within minutes over the Internet.